 Sick of the same old boring Thanksgiving Green Bean Casserole year after year?
 You don’t have to reinvent the wheel to spruce it up.
 Just add one secret ingredient for an incredible boost of flavor!

 Yes, I know.
 I’m promising a lot.
-But I am so excited to introduce you to the power of the porcini in this casserole that has quickly become one of my favorite Thanksgiving recipes.
+But I am so excited to introduce you to the power of the porcini in this casserole that has quickly become one of my favorite Thanksgiving recipes (along with this Everything Bagel Stuffing, of course!).

 Green Bean Casserole with Secret Ingredient Tips & Tricks